AdaCore/gnatstudio/docs/users_guide/editing.rst

 on the :guilabel:`Read-Only` button in the status bar of the editor and have GNAT Studio perform the renaming in them as well.

+When renaming an Ada package, GNAT Studio will now also rename the corresponding files when needed.
+You can control this via the *Allow file renaming* option in the rename dialog.

 .. _Name_Parameters:

 Name Parameters